mstocco/mariostoc.co/content/traininglog/20220123-ironman2022-31weeksout.md

 On one hand, a bump in duration came this week with an extra swim on [Saturday](javascript:flick('sat');) and I handled that little bit extra well.
 On the other hand, I didn't get the goal of doing my mobility and supplemental walking in.
 So...
 Good week but not a perfect week.

-Highlight sessions both came on the bike with the indoor workout on [Wednesday Evening]javascript:flick('wed'); and on/off road route with the new MTB on [Saturday Morning](javascript:flick('sat');)
+Highlight sessions both came on the bike with the indoor workout on [Wednesday Evening](javascript:flick('wed'); and on/off road route with the new MTB on [Saturday Morning](javascript:flick('sat');)

-Weather was dry with below seasonal temperatures.
+Mostly dry with below seasonal temperatures.

 ![A cool, foggy day to start the week.](/assets/jpg/IMG_3985-977x550.jpeg THETIS COVE, VIEW ROYAL, BC)